 If at any time the Headteacher, in consultation with the Chair of the Pay Body, considers that a member of the support staff is being asked to undertake increased or decreased responsibilities permanently, the job description may be re-evaluated.
 If the evaluation provides for a higher salary, that salary will be paid to the post holder from a date determined by the Headteacher and, in the case of a temporary increase in responsibility, the date to which the new salary will be paid will also be stated.
 [If the evaluation provides for a lower salary, the employee will be entitled to salary safeguarding for a period in accordance with [the Pay Body’s policy] or [Local Authority’s policy for Community Schools]].
 The new salary level will be reported to the Review Committee at its next meeting.

-[The Headteacher will make any recommendation to the Review Committee in respect of the salary of any member of the support staff to take effect annually on [date].
+[The Headteacher will make any recommendation to the Review Committee in respect of the salary of any member of the support staff to take effect annually on 1st September.
 Where the Headteacher considers it appropriate, a recommendation to the Review Committee that a named member/s of the support staff shall be awarded an honorarium for the excellence of their performance during the previous year.
 The honorarium may either be paid as a lump sum payment at the next salary payment after the Review Committee’s decision or as a 1/12 increase in monthly salary over the next year.]

 If any member of support staff wishes to appeal against their salary level, they may ask for a re-evaluation of their job description.
 If a member of the support staff decides to appeal against a decision of the Review Committee, then they shall enter a formal written statement of appeal.
 The appeal shall be heard by the Review Appeal Committee referred to in paragraph 2.5 above.